earth06/mydocument/FORTRAN77_basic.md

 !OUTPUT  12
 ```

-## limitation the number of letter in one line
+## Limitation the number of letter in one line

 FORTRAN77 limit the maximum number of letters in one line as 72 letters. letters which exceed the limitation will be ignored when compile.
 Moreover from first letter to  sixth letter must be used for other way (eg. sentence number or FORMAT sentence etc...).
 Details will be decribed below.
 So we can only use 66 letters between 7th and 72th letter .

-## continuation line
+## Continuation line

 As mentioned above , FORTRAN77 have limitaion about the number of letters but we can escape the maximum limitaion of letters by using symbol for continuation line.
 The way is to write '$' or '&' at 6th letter in next line.
 See below. this is example of declare string type array 'MON' and set initial value into it.